kindermax/elasticmagic-js/website/docs/querying.md

 If you planning to retreiveing source from document you have to declare instance properties.

-Instance properies will be populated from `_source` field in `hit` object of the result, so they former must be in same case as fields in Elasticsearch;
+Instance properies will be populated from `_source` field in `hit` object of the result, so the former must be in same case as fields in Elasticsearch;

 Conventionaly, you can declare instance properties below static properties.